aaron1729/RAG-chatbot/README.md

 of course, install the various packages and dependencies. and run `backend/database/init.js` to initialize the sqlite database.

+for the python server, create a virtual environment by going to `backend/` and doing `python -m venv python_venv`; then, activate it using `source python_venv/bin/activate`. deactivate using `deactivate`.

 ---

 **to do (in order)**